Matty-El/velo-route/README.md

 #### Typography

 Raleway font has been utilised for all text across the website.
 This is a simple and modern font available from the Google Fonts library which is unobtrusive and easy to read.
-Font Awesome icons have been utilised for icons throughout the site, with the exception of the card reveal and close icons which are Materialize icons.
+Font Awesome icons have been utilised for icons throughout the site.

 #### Defensive Design